OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps.md

 Here we will give an example of how to setup a Blue-Green deployment for an Azure Web App using Deployment Slots.

-### Step 1: Create an Azure Web App deployment target
+### Step 1: Create an Azure Web App Deployment Target

 Follow the steps for [Azure Web App targets](/docs/infrastructure/azure/web-app-targets/index.md).